L’entourage effet avec CBD full spectrum

 - Terpinolene (smoky, woodsy): Terpinolene can be found in sage and rosemary, and has slightly sedative, antioxidant, and antibacterial properties.
 It’s also been found to depress your central nervous system, and therefore induce drowsiness and reduce excitement or anxiety.

-Evidence suggests that whole-plant cannabis is far more beneficial than isolated compounds from the plant.
+Evidence suggests that whole-plant hemp is far more beneficial than isolated compounds from the plant.
 As it is with many beneficial plants, fruits, and vegetables, we consume many, many elements at one time.
 The combinations make up and provide the nutritional benefits we need.
 The entourage effect is somewhat similar to this concept of “whole plant medicine”, the idea being that you are working with several components at once.

 So, when we speak about the CBD entourage effect, we’re talking about the interaction between many different compounds within the cannabis plant.
-Since the cannabis plant has more than 500 different compounds, there’s a lot to choose from.
+Since the hemp plant has more than 500 different compounds, there’s a lot to choose from.

-Vitamin A, C, E and B complex vitamins (niacin, riboflavin, and thiamine) and beta-carotene are also found in full spectrum CBD oil.
+Other Vitamin found in hemp plants include Vitamin A, C, E and B complex vitamins (niacin, riboflavin, and thiamine) and beta-carotene are also found in full spectrum CBD oil.
 Zinc, potassium, iron, calcium and phosphorus are minerals found.
 20 amino acids, Omega 3 and omega 6 are also found.

 CBD Studios do not offer or claim to have any medical cures or treat any illness.